sailorfe/nick-cave/README.md

 - Make curly quotes/apostrophes interchangeable with `''`.
 Craziest culprit is "rock'n'roller" on "Babe, I'm On Fire" versus "king of rock'n'roll" on "The Spinning Song"
-- Filter by artist if not album between TBS, Grinderman, Cave/Ellis
+- Filter by artist if not album between TBP, TBS, Grinderman, Cave/Ellis
 - Get rid of partial words, e.g. "hair" returns "chair," but I would still want the begining of the word to work? "gun" shouldn't return "begun," et cetera.

-## Changelog

-### 2024-08-26

-- Sucessful deployment
+- Make results modal for instances of album-less releases like "Release the Bats."

 ## Resources